wp-plugins/multi-twitter-widget/readme.txt

 1. Upload the 'widget-twitter' folder to the /wp-content/plugins/ folder on your site
 2. In WP-Admin, you should see 'Multi Twitter Widget' listed as an inactive plugin.
 Click the link to activate it.
 3. Once activated, go to Appearance > Widgets and Drop the Widget into your preferred sidebar
+4. You will need oauth credentials for twitter, which means you'll have to create an app on https://dev.twitter.com/apps to get these credentials.
+Defaults have been provided, but there is no guarantee they will work long term.
-4. Once you've dropped in the widget, enter twitter handles (space separated) and click save.
+5. Once you've dropped in the widget, enter twitter handles (space separated) and click save.